 It covers traditional utensils as well as modern versions.
 It also include a list of suppliers of these tools in UK, US & Asia.

-An extra star for covering a jam unique to Southeast Asia: kaya, also known as coconut egg jam.
-Those of you who had fallen in love with the local kaya toast can now try to replicate it back home.
+An extra star for covering a jam unique to Southeast Asia: kaya.
+This is a coconut egg jam and is a staple in breakfast toast.
+Those of you who had fallen in love with our local kaya toast can now try to replicate it back home.

 This book ends off with a short bibliography and an index.
 Librarians always see books with indexes and bibliographies in more favourable light because they take more effort to compile.

 In short, this is a good introduction to the Asian kitchen.
 Not exhaustive but a very good start.
 Not too many Chinese soups recipes are featured here though.

 Anita Loh is a Hong Kong-born food writer and critic currently living in San Francisco.